percona/pbm-docs/docs/usage/restore.md

     2. Whilst the restore is running, prevent clients from accessing the database.
 The data will naturally be incomplete whilst the restore is in progress, and writes the clients make cause the final restored data to differ from the backed-up data.

-    3. If you enabled [Point-in-Time Recovery](point-in-time-recovery.md), disable it before running pbm restore.
-This is because Point-in-Time Recovery incremental backups and restore are incompatible operations and cannot be run together.
+    3. If you enabled [Point-in-time recovery](../features/point-in-time-recovery.md), disable it before running `pbm restore`.
+This is because Point-in-Time Recovery oplog slicing and restore are incompatible operations and cannot be run together.

 === "Physical"